matiasilva/nn-inference-fpga/docs/src/session-2.md

 signal is a simple square wave with a 50% duty cycle.
 It is on for 50% of the period and off for the other half.

-Tying all this together, we arrive at sequential logic circuits, where the outputs are a function of their current and previous inputs.
+Tying this all together, we arrive at sequential logic circuits, where the outputs are a function of their current and previous inputs.
 Flip-flops, also called registers, are used to accomplish this.
 The simplest flop is a D-flip flop, as shown.

 <p style="text-align:center"><img style="max-width: 40%" src="dflop.png"></p>

 The component above has 3 inputs: clock, `d` and reset.
 It has one output `q`.
+A D-flip flop holds the value of the previous input for one clock cycle.
+D-flip flops are so common that we simply refer to them as 'flops'.

+> [!NOTE]
+>
-Sometimes, you get an additional output which is the inverted version of `Q`, since it falls out naturally out of the transistor implementation of a D-flop.
+> Sometimes, you get an additional output which is the inverted version of `Q`,
+> since it falls out naturally out of the transistor implementation of a D-flop.

+## Waveforms

 One way to visualize sequential logic circuits is with waveform diagrams, as below.